Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/02_Research-Data-Documentation-and-Storage.md

     - the goal of a policy as well as definitions,
     - scope of policy (which data it is dealing with),
     - roles and responsibilities of various stakeholders with regards to data documentation and storage, and
-    - any compliance or recommendations that have to be adhered to or other practices to be followed (Resources 3, 4).
+    - any compliance or recommendations that have to be adhered to or other practices to be followed (Resources&nbsp;3, 4).
 - The instructor can find many institutional data policies online by doing an online search.
 Some links have been provided in the resource.